 The good news is that Peyronie’s Disease can generally be successfully treated.
 In some cases, the problem resolves itself and treatment might not be required at all.
-If treatment is required there are a number of options, Peyronie’s disease treatments include;
+If treatment is required there are a number of options.

 - Oral medications, such as anti-inflammatories and Vitamin E.

-- Injections of medications such as Verapamil directly into the plaques.
+- Injections of medications such as Verapamil directly into the plaques or scar tissue.

 - Mechanical stretching using penile extenders or vacuum devices.

-As we already mentioned, erectile dysfunction can be a symptom of the condition.
-Unfortunately treatments for PD may not resolve this problem, and additional treatments might be required.
+As previously mentioned, erectile dysfunction can be a symptom of the condition.
+Unfortunately, treatments for PD may not resolve this problem, and additional treatments might be required.

 Treatments for erectile dysfunction include oral medications, vacuum devices, prosthesis implants, suppositories and injections.
 There is also evidence that conditions such as diabetes, obesity and cardiovascular disease can interfere with sexual function, and studies show that men who adopt a healthier lifestyle also enjoy a better sex life.